freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 # WordPress

 WordPress is a free and open-source content management system (CMS) based on PHP and MySQL.
 Features include a plugin architecture and a template system.
-It is most associated with blogging but supports other types of web content including more traditional mailing lists and forums, media galleries, and online stores.
+It is mostly associated with blogging but it also supports other types of web content including more traditional mailing lists and forums, media galleries, and online stores.

 As a CMS, WordPress allows you to control and manage content of your website with a very easy system such as the WordPress dashboard panel.
 A dashboard lets you to do work on your website without needing to program anything.
 You can add or delete images and edit text on your webpage fast and easily.